 5. Gear Up

-If you love your grill, you’ll love this tip: Get the right gear.
-That’s right, you’re go for grill accessories shopping.
-A spark-resistant grilling apron, long-handled tools, a grill mat, flame-retardant mitts and other gear can keep you, your family and your home safe.
+If you love your grill, you’ll love this grill safety tip: Get the right gear.
+That’s right, you’re going grill accessories shopping.
+A spark-resistant grilling apron, long-handled tools, a grill mat, flame-retardant mitts, and other gear can keep you, your family, and your home safe.